 The focus of this course guide is to introduce you to online resources that will be useful for researching and writing a university-level academic paper.

-Do some background reading on your topic by using Wikipedia
+Do some background reading on your topic using Wikipedia

-- it will help you to become more familiar with a topic
+- it will help you become more familiar with your topic

 - it may broaden your search terms

 - watch this video for tips: Using Wikepedia Wisely